The Golden Girls: Writing and taping

 After season three, Arthur had expressed her growing dissatisfaction with the disparaging jokes made about her physical appearance, which were often in the scripts.
 She expressed that she would not continue if changes were not made, but changes were made and jokes regarding Dorothy's physique appeared less often.
 Christopher Lloyd later said, "I think that was a mistake we made, to be a little bit insensitive to someone who was an extremely sensitive person...
 I think we pushed that [the jokes about Arthur's appearance] a little bit far and I think she let it be known she didn't love that."

 Estelle Getty's stage fright, which affected her from the beginning of the show, grew worse as the show went on.
 According to McClanahan, by the end of season three, Getty had significant problems remembering her lines, which was attributed to anxiety.
 To aid her retention, Getty tried hypnosis, and the show hired an assistant to run lines with her before taping; neither method worked.
 She took to writing her lines on props at which she could glance easily, like the wicker purse Sophia always carried with her.
 The cast often had to stay behind after the audience had departed to redo scenes where Getty had flubbed her lines, and although this was at first met with resistance from the producers, cue cards were eventually introduced to help her.
 Rue McClanahan, who shared a dressing room with Getty, described the severity of Getty's stage fright: "She'd panic.
 She would start getting under a dark cloud the day before tape day...
 You could see a big difference in her that day.
 She'd be walking around like Pig-Pen, under a black cloud.
 By tape day, she was unreachable.
 She was just as uptight as a human being could get.
 When your brain is frozen like that, you can't remember lines."
 Getty died in 2008, the result of dementia with Lewy bodies.
 Her co-stars, in an interview, said that her disease had progressed to the point that she was not able to hold conversations with them or recognize them.
 Her difficulties remembering lines were later thought to be early signs of her dementia.
+(Getty did not have as many difficulties with this during her subsequent appearances as Sophia on The Golden Palace and Empty Nest.)

 During season six, some uncertainty arose over whether Bea Arthur would commit to future seasons, or leave the show once her contract expired, to pursue other projects.
 Arthur felt the characters had been in every possible scenario, and wanted to end the series while it was still successful.
 Debbie Reynolds was brought on as a guest star in the season six episode "There Goes the Bride: Part 2" to test her chemistry with the other actresses as a possible replacement for Arthur, but Arthur chose to commit to a seventh and final season.